 The material requested for loan included 32 loose prints, three albums and two daguerreotypes.
 None of this material had been on exhibition before, and certainly has never left St Andrews.
 It was a great opportunity to show off some of our finest holdings to a global audience.

 The University of St Andrews collections are on display alongside national institutions with notable photographic collections such as the Victoria & Albert Museum, National Science and Media Museum, The British Library, Historic England Archive, but also the lesser known, yet nationally significant collections held at the Bath Royal Literary and Scientific Institution.

 Preparing such a large number of items for exhibition has been no small task.
-Be sure to check out next week’s blog when we go into further detail about the conservation, mounting, transportation and installation of the exhibition.
+Be sure to check out the second part of this blog where we will go into further detail about the conservation, mounting, transportation and installation of the exhibition.

 Photographic Collections Manager